lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     (...)

-..  container:: justify

 Doing so, we anticipate that there will be 4 atom types in the simulations, with O and H of H2O having indexes 3 and 4, respectively.
 There will also be 1 bond type and 1 angle type.
 The extra bond, extra angle, and extra special lines are here for memory allocation.

-..  container:: justify

 We can continue to fill in the
 *input.lammps* file, by adding the system definition:

 ..  code-block:: lammps